 Data Recovery Facts

 Generally when we talk Data Recovery we are talking about recovering data from devices.
+This data is critically important to all of us as well as every company.

 Devices such as hard drives, RAIDs, Memory Cards, Flash drives & mobile devices.